 If you’re wondering why there aren’t many newcomers to the industry that could unseat Western Union and the others, that’s because of the restrictive business practices the incumbents have set in place.
 For example, banks and agents have exclusive agreements which stipulate that once they work with, say, Western Union, they are not allowed to work with other providers.
 It’s a severe barrier that restricts newcomers from entering the market as they traditionally need banks to enable cross border payments.

 This gives our solution all the more validity as we have designed a money transfer system that completely removes the reliance on banks by using cryptocurrencies to increase financial inclusion worldwide.

-To further strengthen the position of MTOs, they can set their own fees, split 50/50 with Bitspark, to keep appropriate pricing in their local markets and balance fee reductions with profits in a sensible way.
 We also take away much of the burden when it comes to meeting regulatory requirements by providing the ability for all customer due diligence information to be stored on our database at the time of account creation.
 This reduces the labour-intensive paperwork that is often coupled with AML/KYC requirements when customers deposit or withdraw funds.

 The World Bank recently said that lower transaction fees could spur an increase in remittances and lift another 30 million people out of poverty.
 We hope you will join us in making that happen.

 Bitspark is a bankless money transfer ecosystem that enables businesses and people to cash in and cash out cryptocurrencies across Asia and Africa.